publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schII/m__us_usc_t16_s544g.md

     (g) __Boundaries__

-        For the purposes of section 460l–9 of this title, the boundaries of the scenic area, including special management areas and the Dodson/Warrendale Special Purchase Unit shall be treated as if they were within the boundaries of the Mount Hood or Gifford Pinchot National Forests as of January 1, 1965.
+        For the purposes of sections 100506(c) and 200306 of title 54, the boundaries of the scenic area, including special management areas and the Dodson/Warrendale Special Purchase Unit shall be treated as if they were within the boundaries of the Mount Hood or Gifford Pinchot National Forests as of January 1, 1965.

 ([Pub.
 L. 99–663, § 9][/us/pl/99/663/s9], Nov.
 17, 1986, [100 Stat.
 4287][/us/stat/100/4287]; [Pub.
 L. 104–66, title I, § 1011(n)][/us/pl/104/66/s1011/n], Dec.
 21, 1995, [109 Stat.
 710][/us/stat/109/710]; [Pub.
 L. 106–291, title III, § 346(a)][/us/pl/106/291/s346/a], Oct.
 11, 2000, [114 Stat.
 999][/us/stat/114/999].)

+ __Codification__

+    In subsec. (g), “sections 100506(c) and 200306 of title 54” substituted for “section 7 of the Land and Water Conservation Fund Act of 1965 ([16 U.S.C.
+460][/us/usc/t16/s460]l–9)” on authority of [Pub.
+L. 113–287, § 6(e)][/us/pl/113/287/s6/e], Dec.
+19, 2014, [128 Stat.
+3272][/us/stat/128/3272], which Act enacted Title 54, National Park Service and Related Programs.

  __Amendments__